nanikjava/observability/README.md

 Collect prometheus metrics for Linux machines to be consumed using Prometheus and Grafana.

-### Linux

-This project https://github.com/flaviostutz/perfstat is used for collection Linux metrics.

 ### Prometheus & Grafana

 * Following is the `compose.yaml` file for Docker compose